 Assignment Percentage of your grade

 Getting Started assignments 5%

-Reading Discussions/Activities 35%
+3 Reading Discussions (30 points each; 4 available; 3 highest scores will count) 35%

 4 Unit Exams (40 points each, multiple choice) 35%

 One Project Choose from several options.
 15%

 Reading quizzes and surveys (These are practice quizzes that you can take as often as you wish.
 Total earned in the quizzes will be weighted to be worth 10% of your grade.)
 10%

 TOTAL: 100%